Talktoloop/product/.scratch/shadcn-dark-mode-refactor.md

 ## Current Status

-Calendar component refactoring complete:
+Carousel component refactoring complete:

-1. Added dark mode variants to all text colors and backgrounds
-2. Improved readability with tw template literals
+1. Improved readability with tw template literals across all components
-3. Grouped related styles together for better maintainability
+2. Grouped related styles together for better maintainability
-4. Other components are wrappers, no styling changes needed
+3. Fixed type issues with orientation parameter

-Ready to commit calendar changes and move on to card component.
+Ready to commit carousel changes and move on to chart component.

 ## Dependencies